Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/exit_lists_start_here/_index.md

 ---

-    title: About exit  lists
+    title: "About exit  lists"
-    linkTitle: Exit list
+    linkTitle: "Exit list"
     weight: 290

----
-An exit list is an optional component supplied with certain Transfer CFT products.
+---An exit list is an optional component supplied with certain Transfer CFT products.
 The Exit list is a file exit designed to allow remote partners to consult the {{< TransferCFT/axwayvariablesComponentShortName  >}} server's catalog.
 The {{< TransferCFT/axwayvariablesComponentShortName  >}}
 Exit list is an EXIT used for consulting the catalog.